Zero-Down-Time/kubezero/docs/Upgrade.md

 # Changelog

 ## High level / Admin changes
-- ArgoCD is now optional
-- ArgoCD is NOT required nor used during initial cluster bootstrap
+- ArgoCD is now optional and NOT required nor used during initial cluster bootstrap
-- the initial bootstrap script now uses the same config as ArgoCD later on
+- the bootstrap process now uses the same config and templates as the optional ArgoCD applications later on
-- the initial bootstrap is WAY faster and re-try safe
+- the bootstrap is can now be restarted at any time and considerably faster
+- the top level KubeZero config for the ArgoCD app-of-apps is now also maintained via the gitops workflow.
+Changes can be applied by a simple git push rather than manual scripts

 ## Individual changes

+### Calico
+- version bump

 ### Cert-manager
-- local issuer is now a cluster issuer
+- local issuers are now cluster issuer to allow them being used across namespaces
-- all resources moved to cert-manager namespace
+- all cert-manager resources moved into the cert-manager namespace
+- version bump to 1.10

 ### Kiam
-- check certs and function due to cert-manager changes
+- set priorty class to cluster essential
+- certificates are now issued by the cluster issuer

+### EBS / EFS
+- version bump

+### Istio
+- istio operator removed, deployment migrated to helm, various cleanups
+- version bump to 1.8
+- all ingress resources are now in the dedicated new namespace istio-ingress ( deployed via separate kubezero chart istio-ingress)
-- set priorty class
+- set priorty class of ingress components to cluster essential

 ### Logging
 - ES/Kibana version bump, new ECK operator